 The Living Nativity at Shepherd’s Cross in Claremore gives you the chance to walk through an interactive depiction of the birth of Jesus Christ.
 Complete with actors in full costume, farm animals and a barn, this one-of-a-kind event is fun for the whole family.
 During the nativity, Shepherd’s Shop is open and features seasonal treats, homemade items and gifts.

-Get away from it all and book a room at the Canyon Inn at Medicine Rock Ranch in Lookeba.
-This bed and breakfast resembles a charming ranch house and is complete with deep claw-foot tubs, fireplaces and comfortable leather furniture.
-Stay at this secluded, luxury inn and relax during or after the holidays.
+Get away from it all and book a room at the Montford Inn in Norman.
+This award-winning bed and breakfast is complete with oversized tubs, fireplaces and comfortable furnishings.
+Stay at this tasteful, luxury inn and relax during or after the holidays.